SVijayB/PyHub/README.md

 <pre>
 • <a href="https://github.com/1StranGe/PyHub/blob/master/File%20Handling/Append.py">Append.py</a>                     | Using Append mode to write into files.
 • <a href="https://github.com/1StranGe/PyHub/blob/master/File%20Handling/Copying.py">Copying.py</a>                    | Copying data from one file to another.
-• <a href="https://github.com/1StranGe/PyHub/blob/master/File%20Handling/Creating.py">Creating.py</a>                   | Creating a new file and understanding different modes of opening files.
+• <a href="https://github.com/1StranGe/PyHub/blob/master/File%20Handling/Creating.py">Creating.py</a>                   | Creating a new file and understanding modes in open fn.
 • <a href="https://github.com/1StranGe/PyHub/blob/master/File%20Handling/Reading.py">Reading.py</a>                    | Reading from a file.
 • <a href="https://github.com/1StranGe/PyHub/blob/master/File%20Handling/Renaming.py">Renaming.py</a>                   | Renaming a file using the OS module.
 • <a href="https://github.com/1StranGe/PyHub/blob/master/File%20Handling/With%20Statement.py">With Statement.py</a>             | Understanding and using the with statement